robitalec/editor-review-rredlist/README.md

 Look for and assign two reviewers:

 - [ ] Comment with @ropensci-review-bot seeking reviewers.
+- [ ] Review criteria for choosing a reviewer:
+  - Has not reviewed a package for us within the last 6 months.
+  - Some package development experience.
+  - Some domain experience in the field of the package or data source
+  - No conflicts of interest.
+  - Try to balance your sense of the potential reviewer’s experience against the complexity of the package.
+  - Diversity - with two reviewers both shouldn’t be cis white males.
+  - Some evidence that they are interested in openness or R community activities, although cold emailing is fine.
+  - Each submission should be reviewed by two package reviewers.
+Although it is fine for one of them to have less package development experience and more domain knowledge, the review should not be split in two.
+Both reviewers need to review the package comprehensively, though from their particular perspective.
+In general, at least one reviewer should have prior reviewing experience, and of course inviting one new reviewer expands our pool of reviewers.
 - [ ] Use the email template if needed for inviting reviewers
   - [ ] When inviting reviewers, include something like “if I don’t hear from you in a week, I’ll assume you are unable to review,” so as to give a clear deadline when you’ll move on to looking for someone else.
 - [ ] Assign reviewers with @ropensci-review-bot assign @username as reviewer. add can also be used instead of assign, and to reviewers (plural) instead of as reviewer (single).
 The following is thus also valid: @ropensci-review-bot add @username to reviewers.
 One command should be issued for each reviewer.
 If needed later, remove reviewers with @ropensci-review-bot remove @username from reviewers.
 - [ ] If you want to change the due date for a review use @ropensci-review-bot set due date for @username to YYYY-MM-DD.